Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Cost

-If you can get by on 10 GB of data per month split over two lines — and you probably can — you’d be looking at a monthly bill of $60.
-Not only are you saving $20 per month over an Xfinity Unlimited plan, you’re paying even less than you would with T-Mobile’s seniors-only 55+ Magenta plan!
-And, don’t forget, you can save another $10 per month if you bundle in your internet and TV.
-Pretty sweet.
+If you’re a family of two without a huge data habit, I’d recommend Xfinity Mobile’s By the Gig plans, which are shared data plans.
+The savings could be substantial.
+For example, if you can get by on 10 GB of data per month split over two lines, you’d be looking at a monthly bill of $60.
+That will save you around $20 per month over an Xfinity Unlimited plan.
+And don’t forget you can save another $10 per month if you bundle in your internet and TV.
+Pretty sweet!

 How does that stack up to other pay-by-the-gig plans?
 You can find cheaper options.
 Tello, a budget, no-contract carrier, advertises 4 GB packages with unlimited talk and text for $19 per month per line.
 Doing the math, two Tello lines would come out to just under $40 per month.
 Bump the data up to 6 GB and you’d be looking at $48 per month.
 However, neither of those plans comes with Xfinity’s free Wi-Fi hotspots or massive nationwide coverage.